-- Yearly Target: All of the vehicles sold by a manufacturer are used to evaluate compliance with a yearly target that increases in stringency from MY 2016 to MY 2020.
+- Annual target: All of the vehicles sold by a manufacturer are used to evaluate compliance with a yearly target that increases in stringency from MY 2016 to MY 2020.

 The standards for small volume manufacturers that produced fewer than 4500 vehicles in 2009 will be eased by 19% for MY 2016, 16% for 2017, 13% for 2018, 10% for 2019, and 8% for 2020, compared to the targets for normal manufacturers.6